hadi-ijreis/ismin-android-tp-maps/README.md

 - Create a new API Key
 - Add some restriction for this key

-Notes: If you don't want to create a Google account as the teacher for a demo API Key
+Notes: If you don't want to create a Google account ask the teacher for a demo API Key

 Then:
 - Add a layout to display the map fragment in `activity-main.xml`